neuml/txtai/docs/embeddings/configuration/vectors.md

 quantize: int|boolean
 ```

-Enables scalar quantization at the specified precision.
+Enables scalar vector quantization at the specified precision.
 Supports 1-bit through 8-bit quantization.
-Scalar quantization transforms continuous floating point values
-to discrete unsigned integers.
-Quantized data storage is only supported by the `faiss`, `numpy` and `torch` ANN backends.
+Scalar quantization transforms continuous floating point values to discrete unsigned integers.
+Only the `faiss`, `numpy` and `torch` ANN backends support storing these vectors.

 This parameter supports booleans for backwards compatability.
 When set to true/false, this flag sets [faiss.quantize](../ann/#faiss).

+In addition to vector-level quantization, some ANN backends have the ability to quantize vectors at the storage layer.
+See the [ANN](../ann) configuration options for more.

 ## instructions
 ```yaml